Mujidah/Cafetownsend/README.md

 The project will be copied to your preferred location and ready for import

 ### How to import the project on Eclipse
-Since its a maven project, do the following;
+Since its a maven project, carry out the following steps;
 Launch IDE (Eclipse)
 Click File in the menu
 Click on Import -> Maven/Existing Maven Projects